Threshold Philanthropy

 Our Purpose

-Our birthright is to create, grow, flourish, and cultivate paths of healing, joy, love, and restoration for us and future generations.
+Our birthright was to create, grow, flourish, and cultivate paths of healing, joy, love, and restoration for us and future generations.

 From 2020-2023, Threshold Philanthropy was a philanthropic organization committed to returning resources centered in holistic community care, co-creating paths that led toward our collective liberation with Black and Indigenous communities.